Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Tour Transport:

-Transport on this tour will be in a comfortable mini-bus or microbus.
-Except in Chobe Park when we embark on game drives in open 4x4 safari vehicles and in the Okavango Delta where dugout canoes (mekoros) are used.
+Transport on this tour will be in a comfortable 12-seater, self-contained, custom-built vehicle or minibus, except in Chobe Park when we embark on game drives in open 4x4 safari vehicles, and in the Okavango Delta where dugout canoes (mokoros) are used.

 Optional Extras and Excursions